Rafael Blancq

-Rafael Alfredo Blancq Cazaux (born 16 February 1998) is an Argentine professional footballer who plays as a winger for Greek Super League 2 club Ierapetra.
+Rafael Alfredo Blancq Cazaux (born 16 February 1998) is an Argentine professional footballer who plays as a winger for Greek Super League 2 club Marko.

 Career

 Blancq is a product of the Argentinos Juniors youth system, having previously progressed through local team CSyD Victoria and Boca Juniors.
 In January 2020, Blancq completed a loan move to Venezuela with GV Maracay.
-He made his professional debut for the newly-promoted Primera División outfit on 8 February, coming off the bench during a goalless draw against Yaracuyanos at the Estadio Florentino Oropeza.
+He made his professional debut for the newly promoted Primera División outfit on 8 February, coming off the bench during a goalless draw against Yaracuyanos at the Estadio Florentino Oropeza.
 His first start arrived on 22 February versus Metropolitanos, while the winger scored his first senior goal in a 6–2 defeat to Caracas on 23 November.